chuckyang123/tp/docs/UserGuide.md

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the fields is provided to change the person's details.
 * Existing values will be updated to the input values.
-* You can not use this command to change a person's tutorial group.
+* You CANNOT use this command to change the tutorial group that this student belongs to.
 Use the `add_to_group` command instead.
 * For duplicate checking, NUSNET ID, Telegram handle, Phone Number and Email must be unique across all persons in the SoCTAssist.
 * You can use p/ to remove the phone number or e/ to remove the email address of a person by leaving the parameter value empty. e.g. `edit_student 2 p/` will remove the phone number of the 2nd person in the displayed person list.